magento/merchdocs/src/system/saas.md

 title: Commerce Services Connector
 ---

 Some Adobe Commerce and Magento Open Source features are powered by Commerce Services and deployed as SaaS (software as a service).
-To use these services, you must connect your Commerce instance to these services using an API key and a private key, and specify the desired data space in the [configuration]({% link configuration/services/saas.md %}).
+To use these services, you must connect your Commerce instance using an API key and a private key, and specify the data space in the [configuration]({% link configuration/services/saas.md %}).
 You only need to set this up once.

-## Available features
+## Available services

 The following lists the Commerce features you can access through the Commerce Services Connector:

-Feature | Availability
+Service | Availability
 ---|---
 [Product Recommendations powered by Adobe Sensei]({% link marketing/product-recommendations.md %}) | Adobe Commerce [Live Search powered by Adobe Sensei]({% link live-search/overview.md %}) | Adobe Commerce